 5.)
 One Step/ All-in-One Method

 Sift dry ingredients into a mixing bowl.
 Add sugar and all other ingredients.
 Mix well with a wooden spoon until thoroughly blended.
 The mixture will have a thick consistency and be light and glossy.
 It can be poured or spooned into tin.
+This method is used for Quick breads such as Banana breads or muffins.

 Wherever you get your recipes from, always enjoy your baking ^_^